A History of the Azores

 that leads to underworlds of reddish, noctule bats.

-Waking from childhood, Picasso and Aimé Césaire
+Waking from childhood, Picasso, Aimé Cesaire,

 floor, imploring me to leave my friends behind,

-to part with journals from Elizabethan joint-stock
+to part with logbooks from Puritan, joint stock

-companies from Plymouth and Providence Island
+joints funding Plymouth and Providence Island,

 I’m gouging Sacco and Vanzetti out as woodcuts